 Well, we got to expand that bucket list to like include Australia, you know, maybe a trip to Europe or something like that.

-By the way, I I I have a bucket list I'll never get to.
+By the way, I have a bucket list I'll never get to.

-And I can tell you right now, it's never gonna happen.
+I can tell you right now, it's never going to happen.

 I got a couple of them.

-Listen, the reason I'm calling in and I want to say thank you to you and to Mark and to Rush and mostly to our president, which I absolutely adore.
+Listen, the reason I'm calling in is I want to say thank you to you and to Mark and to Rush and mostly to our president, which I absolutely adore.

 His ability to reach people that have been left out and forgotten for so long is amazing.

-And we can't give him a Nobel peace fight, but he has my heart, And I'm sure the hearts of many, many Americans.
+And we can't give him a Nobel Peace Prize, but he has my heart and I'm sure the hearts of many, many Americans.

 And if the elite don't understand why America is the greatest country in the world, it's because people like him are created by the American dreams.